PBLab/WideFlow/README.md

 		* metric_args: arguments for the metric evaluation function
 		* regression_n_samples: int - number of samples to use for the hemodynamic regression model
 * visualization_config: dictionary - what visualization to use during the session
+	* live_stream: dictionary - configuration for live stream of dff data
+		* status: bool - activation status
+		* size: list - size of image to display
+		* dtype: string - type of data
+		* buffer: string - buffer var name from which to stream
+		* class: string - subprocess object name
+		* params: dictionary - kwargs for the class

 ## ROIs Dictionary and Cortical Map:
 Supplementary data is saved at ./data